Quān Yīn, The Goddess of Mercy

 holds a lotus in his hand - found in Vishnu’s lower right hand

-Lord Vishnu’s 24th incarnation as Buddha, Enlightened One
+Lord Vishnu’s last and 24th incarnation was as

 Avalokiteśvara in Chinese Mythology – This Chinese legend is believe to be derived from Taoist ideology with the fusion of Indian-Buddhist ideology.
 Tao-hsüan (596-667) once asked a divine spirit about the history of the Quan Yin.
 The spirit replied: In the past there was a king whose name was Miao Chuang Yen.
 His queen was named Pao Ying.
 She bore three daughters.
 At the time of her third daughter, Miao Shan's conception, the queen dreamed that she swallowed the moon.
 When the time came for the child to be born, the whole earth quaked, and wonderful fragrance and heavenly flowers were spread near and far.
 At birth she was clean and fresh without being washed.
 The people said that these were signs of the incarnation of a holy person.
 Although the parents thought this extraordinary, their hearts were corrupt, and so they detested her.
 (This story plot is similar to the birth climax of the Indian Prince Siddhartha Gautama Buddha).
 As she grew up the Miao Shan became naturally kind and gentle.
 She dressed plainly and ate only once a day.
 The king prepared to find her a husband.
 Miao Shan, with integrity and wisdom, said: "Riches and honour are not there for ever, glory and splendour are like mere bubbles or illusions.
 Even if you force me to do base menial work, I will never repent of my resolve to remain chaste."
 When the king and his queen sent for her and tried to sweet-talk her, she said: "I will obey your august command if it will prevent three misfortunes."
 The king asked: "What do you mean by 'three misfortunes'?"
 She said: "The first is this: when the men of this world are young, their face is as fair as the jade-like moon, but when they grow old, their hair turns white and their face is wrinkled; in motion or repose they are in every way worse off than when they were young.
 The second is this: a man's limbs may be lusty and vigorous, he may step as lithely as if flying through the air, but when suddenly an illness befalls him, he lies in bed without a single pleasure in life.
 The third is this: a man may have a great assembly of relatives, may be surrounded by his nearest and dearest, but suddenly one day it all comes to an end [with his death]; although father and son are close kin they cannot take one another's place.
 If it can prevent these three misfortunes, then you will win my consent to a marriage.
 If not, I prefer to retire to pursue a life of religion.
 The king was angry.
 He forced her to work at gardening and reduced her food and drink.
 (This story plot is similar to the Indian Prince Siddhartha Gautama Buddha’s story, whereby he will tell his father [the king] that he will continue to stay in the palace, if the king can prevent three life misfortunes).
 Even her two sisters went privately to make her change her mind, but Miao Shan held firm and would not turn back.
 The king was angry.
 He called for the nuns and charged them to treat her so harshly that she would change her mind.
 In response to her, the vegetables flourished even in winter, and a spring welled up beside the kitchen.
 Much time went by, and Miao Shan still held firm to her purpose.
 When the king heard about the miracles of the vegetables and the spring of water, he was furious.
 He sent soldiers to bring back her head and to kill the nuns.